Decision Making in Drug Development via Inference on Power: Methods

-{To the Bayesian, $H(\theta)$ is constructed using Bayes' theorem and is said to measure belief about $\theta$ for the treatment under investigation so that probability of success is not an estimate of the long-run probability of achieving end-of-study success, it is the belief about achieving end-of-study success.
+{To the Bayesian, $H(\theta)$ is constructed using Bayes' theorem and is said to measure the experimenter's freely assigned belief about $\theta$ for the treatment under investigation, so that probability of success is not an estimate of the long-run probability of achieving end-of-study success, it is the belief about achieving end-of-study success.
 A value of 0.5 represents complete uncertainty in belief or a lack of knowledge.
-Probability of success is \textit{un}-conditional on $\theta$, but it \textit{does} depend on the belief about $\theta$.
-To the frequentist, there is a single true $\theta$ for the treatment under investigation and} (\ref{pos}) {is the average of all possible power estimates over the ex-post sampling probability in $H(\theta)$.
-Despite the integration over $\theta$,} (\ref{pos}) {is not unconditional on $\theta$.
-Equation} (\ref{pos2}) {is a point estimate of power, which by definition is conditional on $\theta$.
+Probability of success is \textit{un}-conditional on $\theta$, but it \textit{does} depend on the freely assigned belief about $\theta$.
+To the frequentist, there is a single true $\theta$ for the treatment under investigation and} (\ref{pos}) {is the average of all possible hypotheses for power over the ex-post sampling probability in $H(\theta)$ (a p-value function).
+Equations (\ref{pos}) and (\ref{pos2}) are unconditional in that they are not functions of $\theta$, and represent a point estimate of power.
 Although consistent as an estimator, it is biased towards 0.5 since $\theta$ is a fixed quantity.
 The uncertainty around having estimated power using $\hat{\beta}_{mle}$ and $\hat{\beta}_{pos}$ is not ignored, it is displayed in the p-value function for power.} \\

 Probability of success is typically approximated through numerical integration by sampling from $H( \theta)$.
 However, once $H(\beta)$ is constructed as outlined above, probability of success can be easily approximated using a Riemann sum